coinflex-exchange/v2/source/includes/_v2_websocket.md

 ```

 Requires an authenticated websocket connection.
-Please also subscribe to the **User Order Channel** to receive push notifications for all message updates in relation to a clients orders (e.g. OrderOpened, OrderMatched etc......).
+Please also subscribe to the **User Order Channel** to receive push notifications for all message updates in relation to an account or sub-account (e.g. OrderOpened, OrderMatched etc......).

+All existing single order types are supported:-

+* LIMIT
+* MARKET
+* STOP

+The websocket reply from the exchange will repond to each order in the batch seperately, one order at a time and has the same reponse message format as the reponse for the single order placement method.

 Parameters | Type | Required |Description|
 -------------------------- | -----|--------- | -------------|
 op | STRING | Yes | `placeorders`
 tag| INTEGER| No|If given and non-zero, it will be echoed in the reply
 dataArray | ARRAY Object | Yes | An array of orders with each order in JSON format, the same format as the method for placing single orders.
 The max number of orders is still limited by the message length validation so by default up to 20 orders can be placed in a batch, assuming that each order JSON has 200 characters.

-The websocket reply from the exchange will repond to each order in the batch seperately, one order at a time and has the same message format as the reponse for the single order placement method.

 ### Cancel Order